New Jersey Tax and Labor Law Summary

 Workers' Compensation Insurance

 Household employers in New Jersey are required to carry a workers' compensation insurance policy, which assists with medical expenses and lost wages if an employee has a work-related injury or illness.
 It also provides protection to the employer since workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
-As part of the HomePay setup process, we can guide you to a convenient, affordable solution.
+You can obtain an instant quote and purchase a policy online or by contacting our workers’ compensation advisor, Clarke White, at 804-267-1210 or firstname.lastname@example.org.

 The New Jersey Temporary Disability Insurance Program (SDI) provides Disability Insurance (DI) benefits to employees who cannot work because of sickness or injury not caused by their job.
 The SDI Program is funded by mandatory payroll deductions from employee wages and additional taxes paid by household employers.